 CRUISE SAVINGS: Which Cruise Lines Have Kids Sail Free Deals?

 When you think you might be willing to step on board a cruise ship again, you should always consider your family’s comfort level with the on-board protocols.
 Be sure to read through all of the information the cruise line provides, and do your research to see what is (and isn’t) open in each port.
-Parents may also want to consider kids’ comfort level with what may be repeated COVID testing, says Golden, as well as “how comfortable you are with your unvaccinated kids hanging out with other unvaccinated kids outside your community.”
+Parents may also want to consider kids’ comfort level with what may be repeated COVID testing, says Golden.

 How to Pick Your First Post-Pandemic Cruise